japinol7/the-codemaster/README.md

 	                        Resolution depends on desktop size and scale graphics.
 	                        Note that Pygame scaled is considered an experimental API and is subject to change.
-	                        In most systems, is better to have the scaling activated when using the full screen display mode.
+	                        In most systems, it is better to have the scaling activated when using the full screen display mode.
 	  -d, 			--debug
 	                        debug actions, information and traces